What Are Whales Doing With Datadog - Benzinga

 - Goldman Sachs downgraded its action to Buy with a price target of $250

-- Mizuho has decided to maintain their Buy rating on Datadog, which currently sits at a price target of $225.

-- Goldman Sachs has decided to maintain their Buy rating on Datadog, which currently sits at a price target of $250.

-- Rosenblatt has decided to maintain their Buy rating on Datadog, which currently sits at a price target of $195.
+- Morgan Stanley has decided to maintain their Overweight rating on Datadog, which currently sits at a price target of $210.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.